Onya Baby Outback Review

 Parent's Comfort

-The Onya earned a 4 of 10 for parent comfort.
-While this carrier doesn't feel terrible, and some testers like it, it failed to beat the overall comfort of most of the competition with average scores over 6.
+While this carrier doesn't feel terrible, and some testers like it, it failed to beat the overall comfort of most of the competition.
 The straps are a little tricky to adjust and depending on your flexibility you may need help from another person.
 However, the straps and waistband are wide and firmly padded, some say more akin to a bay backpack.
 Perhaps, the harder adjustability is what results in a less than cozy fit.

 Ease of Use

-The Onya earned a 5 of 10 for ease of use.
 Often additional functionality translates to being more difficult to use.
 That is part of the equation with the Onya.
-The basic design is intuitive, and on a basic level, it is simple enough compared to some of the other soft structured carriers in this review.
+The basic design is intuitive, and on a basic level, it is simple enough compared to some of the other soft-structured carriers in this review.
 The shoulder straps on the Onya need tightening on each side of the buckle.
 It is easier to pull the straps forward, so you need to leave the straps relatively short or cinch toward the back first.
-Unfortunately, you need to leave the straps long to get it on, and the side that needs the most adjustment is toward the back which is the side that is hardest to adjust.
+Unfortunately, you need to leave the straps long to get it on, and the side that needs the most adjustment is toward the back, which is the side that is hardest to adjust.
 This design makes it difficult to adjust the carrier on the go or with your baby in the pack.

-The Onya does offer a hood (above left) for additional head support, and it tucks away when not in use.
-It also has a pocket on the back side of the carrier back (above right).
-The carrier has multiple pockets, and some of them have zippers including a larger main pocket that expands somewhat.
+The Onya offers a hood (above left) for additional head support, which tucks away when not in use.
+It also has a pocket on the back side of the carrier (above right).
+The carrier has multiple pockets, some of which have zippers, including a larger main pocket that expands somewhat.

 This carrier is the only option we tested or know of that can also be used to help your little one sit in an adult chair.